(Book 1: Lights, Captura, Action)

 Ravi and the painter both whirled around to find a figure standing at the door, clothed from head to toe in black.
 The only skin that showed was a little slit around the eyes, between a turban on the head and a cloth pulled up from below.
 Around the newcomer’s waist was a belt of dark grey pouches.

-‘You shouldn’t have come here,’ the man went on.
+‘You shouldn’t have come here,’ the man said.
 ‘Those who have seen the secrets of our Company must be eliminated!’
-As if to prove his seriousness, he reached in the sheathes on his sides and drew one gleaming knife into each hand.
-Then he marched in.
+As if to prove his seriousness, he drew one gleaming knife into each hand, marching in.

 Ravi’s hands let go of the painter’s collar, limply falling to his sides.
 He turned to look at the artist, his helpless expression growing into irritation once again.
 ‘You’re nothing but trouble!’
 Ravi complained, though the blaming did nothing to relieve him.
 ‘I can’t die here!
 I have an ambition to fulfil!’